Tudhoe

 Tudhoe is now dwarfed by Spennymoor, an industrial town that grew up around the Tudhoe iron works in the 19th century.
 The modern town of Spennymoor lies only a few fields from Tudhoe, but the contours are such that it cannot be seen from most of the village, and Tudhoe today gives the impression that it is still an isolated country village.

 For most of its history, Tudhoe has been in the parish of Brancepeth.
 The parish church of St Brandon's, dating from the 16th century, was one of the finest village churches in County Durham until its destruction by fire in 1998.
 Brancepeth lies across the River Wear from Tudhoe; there has never been a bridge, and the ford was not an easy one.
 In winter, it was often impassable, and Tudhoe baptisms, weddings and burials then took place at Whitworth.
 Because of this, Tudhoe was always seen (from Brancepeth) as an isolated outpost.
 Tudhoe's own Anglican churches, Holy Innocents and St David's, were not built until 1866 and 1880, respectively, though there is a large Catholic church, dedicated to St. Charles Borromeo, which was founded in 1858.

 Tudhoe was renowned as a mining village until the end of the 20th century.
 Until the closure of the mines, the wealthy Colliery Masters took up residence in a grand mansion known as The Loggins, which stands in several acres of its own land and overlooks the area.

-Tudhoe United FC are the local football team and play in Spennymoor Sunday League.
+Governance

+Tudhoe was formerly a township and chapelry in the parish of Brancepeth, in 1866 Tudhoe became a separate civil parish, on 1 April 1937 the parish was abolished and merged with Spennymoor.
+In 1931 the parish had a population of 6865.